SD Card Checker Logo SD Card Checker

 What SD Card Do I Need for Nintendo Switch OLED?

-Can I use the same card from my original Switch?
+Can I use my original Switch's card?

 What storage capacity should I get for Nintendo Switch OLED?